Agent Agreement – Terms and Conditions

 12.2 Application

-This section applies to Agents as defined in section 1.3 of these Terms and Conditions.
-For the purpose of this section, the scope of application includes Agents, employees of the Agent Firm, and the immediate members of their respective families.
+This section applies to Agents as defined in section 1.4 of these Terms and Conditions.
+For the purpose of this section, the scope of application includes Agents, members of the Agent Firm, and the immediate members of their respective families.

-The Director considers and determines on a case-by-case basis the appropriate measures for Agents who are subject to threats or intimidation.
+The Director, in consultation with PPSC Security Services, considers and determines on a case-by-case basis the appropriate measures for Agents who are subject to threats or intimidation.

-As a result of the nature of their work as part of Canada’s criminal justice system, Agents may be vulnerable to incidents of threat or intimidation.
-The PPSC has established a management framework for the security of Agents that focuses primarily on the themes of prevention, response, post-incident management and reporting.
+Due to the nature of their work as part of Canada's criminal justice system, Agents may be vulnerable to incidents of threat or intimidation.
+The PPSC has established a framework for the security of Agents that focuses primarily on the themes of prevention, response, post-incident management and reporting.

 12.4 Roles and Responsibilities